 This historical newspaper provides genealogists, researchers and scholars with online, easily-searchable first-hand accounts and unparalleled coverage of the politics, society and events of the time

-Periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
-Collections from American Periodicals Series Online (APS Online) and American Periodicals from the Center for Research (APCRL).
+American periodicals published between 1740 and 1940, including special interest and general magazines, literary and professional journals, children's and women's magazines and many other historically-significant periodicals.
+Combines collections from American Periodicals Series Online (APS Online) and American Periodicals from the Center for Research (APCRL).

 500,000 issues from more than 500 historical newspapers.
 Includes weeklies, dailies and historical significant newspapers.
 Key titles include the New York Herald, New York Tribune, Philadelphia Inquirer, Baltimore Sun, South Carolina City Gazette, Dallas Morning News, Kansas City Star, San Jose Mercury News.